panda3d/panda3d-docs/programming/hardware-support/index.rst

 As of now, Panda3D will have access to any device that is recognized by Evdev or the older Linux Joystick API on Linux based systems and XInput on Windows based systems.
-There also is a section for VR devices which is geard towards Carnegie Mellon University's virtual reality equipment.
+There also is a section for VR devices which is geared towards Carnegie Mellon University's virtual reality equipment.